 REQUIREMENTS

-We are seeking for an outstanding individual holding a PhD in Chemistry/Materials Science or a relevant subject area, capable to supervise his/her progress while holding accountable as a senior team member for fellow PhDs and MSc students.
+We are seeking for an outstanding individual holding a PhD in Chemistry/Materials Science or a relevant subject area, capable to keep her/his own timely progress while supervising fellow PhDs and MSc students as a senior team member.
 The selected candidate will be a self-starter, creative and team-player, willing to work in a dynamic environment.
 Good knowledge of electrochemistry theory and characterization methods is required in the field of energy storage.
 Excellent communication skills and proficiency in written and spoken English are essential.

 REFERENCES